ethan-dowler/ethan-dowler.github.io/_posts/software/2023-05-23-writing-readable-rspec-tests.md

 end
 ```

 What?!
 A sun is both visible and _not_ visible?
 This makes no sense!
-See the full test in Figure B.
+Let's take a closer look:

-Figure B
+**Figure B**

 ```ruby
 describe Sun do
   describe "#visible?" do